JingchunCheng/SegFlow/README.md

 The model and code are available for non-commercial research purposes only.
 * 09/2017: demo code released
 * 01/2018: the pre-trained caffe model is updated
+* 02/2018: training code for the parent net (unsupervised setting) is released